jasonbayton/11ty/_src/android/android-enterprise-faq/does-android-support-kerberos.md

 type: documentation
 tags:
     - AE FAQ
-    - AE General
+    - App management
 layout: base.njk
 eleventyNavigation:
   parent: 'Android Enterprise FAQ'
   key: "Does Android support Kerberos natively?"
   order: 14000
 ---
+No.

-No. I’d recommend taking a look at [Hypergate](https://hypergate.com).
+I’d recommend taking a look at [Hypergate](https://hypergate.com).

 There is however a project which was initiated (but not wholly supported) by Google to bring Kerberos support to Android through an application.
 Take a look at the respective [Github repo](https://github.com/google/android-kerberos-authenticator) to learn more.